chrisjomaron/tru-strap/README.md

 ## Docker pull(s)

 ```
-docker pull centos
+docker pull pauldavidgilligan/docker-centos6-base-image
 ```

-Also as an image from go-skydns is required the build of go-skydns also pulls cetnos 6 for you.
+Also as an image from go-skydns is required the build of go-skydns also pulls the base image for you.

 ## Git Authentication
 No provide keys are stored in the VM and ssh key forwarding is being used.
 You will need to fork